makingbloke/EntityFrameworkCore.Extensions/ReadMe.md

 Executes an insert statement and return the ID of the newly inserted record.

+### Get Context Extensions

+**`DbContext GetContext<TSource>(this IQueryable<TSource> source)`**

+Gets the DbContext object that is used by the specified IQueryable<T> created by EF Core.
+If the IQueryable object is not associated with a context or has not been created by EF Core returns null.

 ### Unique Constraint Extensions

 **`DbContextOptionsBuilder UseUniqueConstraintInterceptor(this DbContextOptionsBuilder optionsBuilder)`**